kiranvodrahalli/kiranvodrahalli.github.io/notes/index.md

 </p>
 -->

-As a general note, please contact me if you find errors in my notes so that I may fix them!
+As a general note, please contact me if you find errors in my notes so that I may fix them.

-## Class Notes
+## Classes

 ### APC 529: Coding Theory and Random Graphs